Unboxed-Software/solana-course/content/basic-solana-mobile.md

 export const useProgram = () => useContext(ProgramContext);
 ```

-### 8. App.tsx
+### 7. App.tsx

-Now that everything is setup, let’s wrap our providers around our main application.
-We are going to re-write the default `App.tsx`.
-The basic changes we are making are:
+Now that we have all our providers, let’s wrap our app with them.
+We're going to re-write the default `App.tsx` with the following changes:

 - Import our providers and add in our polyfills
-- Wrap the app first with out `ConnectionProvider` then `AuthorizationProvider` and finally `ProgramProvider`.
+- Wrap the app first with `ConnectionProvider`, then `AuthorizationProvider`, and finally `ProgramProvider`.
-- Pass in our devnet endpoint to our `ConnectionProvider`, and our cluster to `AuthorizationProvider`
+- Pass in our Devnet endpoint to the `ConnectionProvider`, and our cluster to `AuthorizationProvider`
-- Replace the default internal `<View>` with `<MainScreen />` which we will build next.
+- Replace the default internal `<View>` with `<MainScreen />` which we'll build in the next step

+We'll start by importing our polyfills, replacing our global `Buffer` with the one from the `buffer` library, and adding the rest of our imports:

 ```tsx
 // Polyfills at the top